ps-nithin/pyrebel/README.md

 The expected input files are grayscale images of figures like <a href="https://github.com/ps-nithin/pyrebel/blob/main/letters.png">letters.png</a><br>

-<a href="https://github.com/ps-nithin/pyrebel/blob/main/aaa.png">aaa.png</a> or <a href="https://github.com/ps-nithin/pyrebel/blob/main/sss.png">sss.png</a> demonstrates how the program responds to similar figures of different scales.<br>
+Using <a href="https://github.com/ps-nithin/pyrebel/blob/main/aaa.png">aaa.png</a> or <a href="https://github.com/ps-nithin/pyrebel/blob/main/sss.png">sss.png</a> demonstrates how the program responds to similar figures of different scales.<br>
 Running the above program will open a window showing the abstract points in the input image file as white points.

 # Read more about the logic implemented <a href="https://github.com/ps-nithin/pyrebel/blob/main/abstract.pdf">here</a>